 You’re on the schedule and you need to post your writing.
 Here’s how you post it:

 1. Format your files correctly.
 They should be Microsoft Word documents.
 No exceptions.
 Use this template for prose and this template for poetry.
-Limit 20 pages of prose except when more has been approved by the workshop leader.
+Limit 20 pages of prose or three poems unless instructed otherwise by the workshop leader.
 Note: We ask that you put at the top of your Word Document any trigger warnings that may be necessary.
 Survivors of traumatic experiences, such as sexual abuse or war, may need a warning before diving into your piece.
 Trigger warnings are not invitations to disregard a piece of writing; we believe this is a fair way to make everyone feel safe.